hyosung11/Launch-School/Courses/journal.md

 11:21 Did a few problems with Laurent and realize that I really need to drill more basic methods for fluency.
 Going to PT now.
 Omi is home alone.

 14:50 Repeating the medium problems from study groups.
 Time to get SungOh.

+17:30 At the Aaron Kim's birthday party where SungOh is running around.